 By Nathaniel Sillin

 Children and teenagers who received monetary gifts for the holidays are often excited to choose what to buy.
-While they should be allowed to spend some of the money or gift cards, viagra sale as a parent, dosage you could also use these windfall gains as an opportunity to teach and practice important personal finance lessons.
+While they should be allowed to spend some of the money or gift cards, as a parent, you could also use these windfall gains as an opportunity to teach and practice important personal finance lessons.

-Here are a few ideas to start with, try although you can alter the message or subject matter to match your child’s experience and ability to understand the topic.
+Here are a few ideas to start with, although you can alter the message or subject matter to match your child’s experience and ability to understand the topic.

 Create money goals together.
 Planning how your child will save or spend monetary gifts is a valuable skill and practice no matter their age.
 (If you don’t have a personal plan, this is a great opportunity to set an example by developing your financial path as well.)

 You can start by drawing three columns — spending, saving and giving — and having them write a few goals for each.
 Explain the difference and importance of long- and short-term goals, and the value of having an emergency fund (for kids this could help pay for a car repair or bike tire).

 Set priorities and discuss the big picture.
 Have them add up all they received and divide it into each column.
 Offer guidance to help them determine how much to put into saving and charity, taking the time to explain your reasoning.

 They’ll likely find that there isn’t enough money to make a significant impact on all their goals and they’ll need to prioritize based on how important each goal is to them.
 Share your own experiences and how sometimes it’s better to save for a bigger and better purchase later.
 You could also have them calculate how expected earnings from allowance, working or upcoming holidays or birthdays could help them achieve their unrealized goals.

 Decide where to store the savings.
 If they don’t already have one, it might be a good time to open a bank account with your children.
 Go over the differences between a checking and savings account and how they can store the money they received and earn.
 Your kids can then decide how to split their funds between checking and savings based on their goals.